vanjohnson879/frontline-cloud-doc/content/reference/user/organization/index.md

 weight: 10081
 ---

-To view information about an organization, click on the **Organization name link**.
+To view information about your organization, click on the **Organization name link**.

 {{< img src="organization-page-link.png" alt="Organization page link" >}}